U.S. Department of Justice

 No telephone calls please.

-Or apply by email to: email@example.com with the subject line "Operations Vacancy."
+Or apply by email to: firstname.lastname@example.org with the subject line "Oversight Vacancy."

 Applications will be handled on a rolling basis until all available positions are filled.

-Internet Sites: This and selected other legal position announcements can be found on the internet at: http://www.justice.gov/careers/legal/attvacancies.html
+Internet Sites: This and other attorney vacancy announcements can be found at: http://www.justice.gov/careers/legal/attvacancies.html

 It is the policy of the Department to achieve a drug-free workplace and persons selected for employment will be required to pass a drug test which screens for illegal drug use prior to final appointment.
 Employment is also contingent upon the completion and satisfactory adjudication of a background investigation.
 Only U.S. citizens are eligible for employment with the Executive Office for Immigration Review and the United States Attorneys' Offices.
 Unless otherwise indicated in a particular job advertisement, non-U.S. citizens may apply for employment with other organizations, but should be advised that appointments of non-U.S. citizens are extremely rare; such appointments would be possible only if necessary to accomplish the Department's mission and would be subject to strict security requirements.
 Applicants who hold dual citizenship in the U.S. and another country will be considered on a case-by-case basis.